-My current research is focused on the influence of predation pressure on the morphology of small species of freshwater fishes.
+My dissertation research was focused on the influence of predation pressure on the morphology of small species of freshwater fishes.
 Species that reside in environments with predators present have the ability to adapt to survive in these environments.
 My research aims to investigate how these predator-induced morphological changes can impact fish survival, and swimming ability.
 My intention is to investigate the influence of morphology not only on burst swimming speed, which is used to evade predators, but also its influence on steady swimming ability, which is utilized for dispersal.
+Additionally, my dissertation focused on sexual dimorphism in western mosquitofish, as well as using mark-recpature methodology to track, and predict current, and future invasions of the western mosquitofish

 Additionally, I am researching snail shell morphology in environments with different predation types, including shell-entering predators and shell-crushing predators.
 This research aims to investigate if snails have differing shell morphology (rotund or elongated) in environments differing in predation strategy.